Office of Student Life

 Universal Design

 Universal Design is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation of specialized design.
 The concept was coined by Ron Mace, an architect and faculty member who realized that in many cases, retrofitting a building or environment to be accessible could be eliminated if the full range of human diversity was taken into account in the design stage.
 Things like curb cuts, large, color contrasting fonts, and sloped entrances are all examples of universal design.
-Click here to see Disability Services' list of universal design examples.
+See Disability Services' list of universal design examples.

 Universal Design for Learning